kru42/RIFT/readme.md

 # RIFT (Rust Interactive Function Tool)

 RIFT (Rust Interactive Function Tool) is a toolsuite to assist reverse engineers in identifying library code in rust malware.
+It is a research project developed by the MSTIC-MIRAGE Team and explores library recognition techniques conducted on rust binaries.

 It consists of three core components:

 1) RIFT Static Analyzer - IDA Plugin to extract static information from rust binaries
-2) RIFT Client - A set of scripts serving as wrappers around the rust toolchain, in particular cargo and rustup.
+2) RIFT Generator - A set of scripts serving as wrappers around the rust toolchain.
 3) RIFT Diff Applier - IDA Plugin to apply generated binary diffing results on the binary

+Currently, the plugins are only developed for Ida Pro and tested on Ida Pro >=9.0.
+RIFT Generator was tested on Windows 10, 64 bit.

+RIFT was mainly tested on Windows malware so far, expanding its capabilities is ongoing.
+We are very much looking forward for contributions by the community.

 ## Setup Guide